 6. Be reasonable in your demands of your players.
 Remember, your players should be having fun and not focused on winning.

 7. Teach your players to play within the rules of the game.

 8. Teach your players to respect the other players, their coach and the referee.

-12. After the game, teams line up to congratulate each other.
-1
+10. As a sign of sportsmanship, teams line up after the game to congratulate each other.

 1. Do not force an unwilling child to participate in sports.

 2. Remember that children are involved in organized sports for their enjoyment, not yours.